No products in the cart.

 Please click on the “Agenda” tab for a detailed agenda.

 This is an intermediate to advanced level appellate course that assumes you already have an understanding of appellate practice.
 Check out our Demystifying Civil Appeals and Writs for a beginner level program.

-This program will be recorded live on February 16 & 18, 2021.
-The recorded package, available in audio or video format and including seminar materials, will be available within two weeks after the live program ends*.
+This program was recorded live on February 16 & 18, 2021.
+The recorded package is available in audio or video format and includes seminar materials.

 * The Video recording is a video of the webinar (including sound).
 The Audio recording is audio only, for those who wish to listen to it without visuals (such as in the car).
 You can also purchase both formats together.
 Note: All downloads must be downloaded to a computer first, before transferring them to another device.

 Our 1st Annual Advanced Appellate Conference (2016) audio recording can be purchased here.